-- 1. the amendments to the Incentive Plan are hereby confirmed and approved; - 2. the maximum number of Shares reserved for issuance, in the aggregate, pursuant to the exercise of Awards (as defined in the omnibus share incentive plan) granted under the Incentive Plan shall be equal to 15,045,158; and - any one officer or any one director of the Company be, and each of them hereby is, authorized and empowered, acting for, in the name of and on behalf of the Company, to execute or to cause to be executed, under the seal of the Company or otherwise, and to deliver or to cause to be delivered, all such agreements, instruments, certificates, undertakings and other documents, and to do or to cause to be done all such other acts and things, as any one of them shall consider necessary or desirable to give effect to the intent of this resolution."
+- 1. The amendments to the Incentive Plan are hereby confirmed and approved. - 2.
+The maximum number of Shares reserved for issuance, in the aggregate, pursuant to the exercise of Awards (as defined in the Share Incentive Plan) granted under the Incentive Plan shall be equal to 15,551,993. - 3.
+Any one officer or any one director of the Company be, and each of them hereby is, authorized and empowered, acting for, in the name of and on behalf of the Company, to execute or to cause to be executed, under the seal of the Company or otherwise, and to deliver or to cause to be delivered, all such agreements, instruments, certificates, undertakings and other documents, and to do or to cause to be done all such other acts and things, as any one of them shall consider necessary or desirable to give effect to the intent of this resolution."